 The dynamics of rodent community energy use at Portal illustrate that the role of functional redundancy in buffering community function against species loss fluctuates over time, due to changes in both species composition and in the degree of functional overlap among the same species.
-The 1996 increase in compensation, driven by C. baileyi’s establishment at the site, was a clear and compelling instance of colonization from the regional species pool overcoming a dispersal constraint on functional redundancy (Ernest and Brown 2001; Leibold et al 2017).
-Although the small granivore species originally present in the community did not possess the traits necessary to compensate for kangaroo rats, C. baileyi supplied those traits and substantially restored community function on exclosure plots.
-In contrast, following the community reorganization event in 2010, C. baileyi remained present in the community, but ceased to operate as a functional replacement for kangaroo rats.
-This is consistent with fluctuating conditions modulating the degree of functional redundancy between similar, but non-identical, competitors.
+The 1997 increase in compensation, driven by C. baileyi’s establishment at the site, was a clear and compelling instance of colonization from the regional species pool overcoming limitations on functional redundancy (Ernest and Brown 2001; Leibold et al 2017).
+Although the small granivore species originally present in the community did not possess the traits necessary to compensate for kangaroo rats, C. baileyi supplied those traits and substantially, but incompletely, restored community function.
+In contrast, following the community reorganization event in 2010, C. baileyi remained present in the community, but ceased to operate as a partial functional replacement for kangaroo rats.
+This is consistent with fluctuating conditions modulating functional redundancy between similar, but non-identical, competitors.
 Kangaroo rats and C. baileyi are relatively similar in size and are demonstrably capable of using similar resources.
-However, C. baileyi prefers different, shrubbier microhabitats than kangaroo rats, and the two groups have been observed to replace each other in adjacent habitats (Rosenzweig and Winakur 1969; M’Closkey 1982; Price 1978).
-We suggest that this study site, which has historically been dominated by kangaroo rats, constitutes marginal habitat for C. baileyi, and that, while conditions from 1996-2010 aligned sufficiently with C. baileyi’s requirements to create appreciable functional redundancy between kangaroo rats and C. baileyi, conditions since 2010 have caused this redundancy to break down.
-C. baileyi’s decline occurred immediately following a period of low plant productivity and low rodent abundance community-wide (Appendix 2; Christensen et al. 2018).
-In the decade after, the site experienced two long and severe droughts interspersed with an exceptionally wet period (Appendix 2; Christensen et al. 2018).
-These extreme conditions may themselves have limited C. baileyi’s fitness at the site, or the community-wide low abundance event may have temporarily overcome incumbency effects and triggered a community reorganization tracking longer-term habitat shifts (Thibault and Brown 2008; Christensen et al. 2018).
-Regardless of the proximate cause of C. baileyi’s decline, the fact that C. balieyi remains in the community, but no longer compensates for kangaroo rats, illustrates that changing conditions can have profound effects on community function by modulating the degree of functional redundancy within a consistent set of species.
+However, C. baileyi prefers different, shrubbier microhabitats than kangaroo rats, and the two groups have been observed to replace each other in adjacent habitats (Ernest and Brown 2001).
+We suggest that this study site, which has historically been dominated by kangaroo rats, constitutes marginal habitat for C. baileyi, and that, while conditions from 1997-2010 aligned sufficiently with C. baileyi’s requirements to create appreciable functional redundancy between kangaroo rats and C. baileyi, conditions since have caused this redundancy to break down.
+C. baileyi’s decline occurred immediately following a period of low plant productivity and low rodent abundance community-wide, and in the decade following, the site experienced two long and severe droughts (Appendix S4; Christensen et al. 2018).
+These extreme conditions may themselves have limited C. baileyi’s fitness at the site, or the community-wide low abundance event may have temporarily overcome incumbency effects and triggered a community shift tracking longer-term habitat trends (Thibault and Brown 2008; Christensen et al. 2018).
+Regardless of the proximate cause of C. baileyi’s decline, the fact that C. baileyi remains in the community, but no longer compensates for kangaroo rats, illustrates that changing conditions can have profound effects on community function by modulating the degree of functional redundancy within a consistent set of species.